Kalunge/my-Twitter/README.md

 # my-Twitter
--This app enables useres to
+-This app enables users to

--signu-up
+-sign-up

 -login

 -Create, read, update and delete tweets.

 # link to app in heroku